hgrranzi/sort_smart/README.md

 ## Description

+We have at our disposal a set of int values, 2 stacks and a set of instructions to manipulate both stacks.
+The goal of the project is to write two programs, one - for take and execute instructions, another - for calculate and display the list of those instructions.

 ### checker

 This program takes as arguments the stack <b>a</b> formatted as a list of integers.
 Then checker wait and read instructions on the standard input.